AdamGoldsmith/kubernetes-lxd/README.md

 These are the versions of software used at time of testing

-* lxd 5.1 (Installed using snap - if you install this from source you will have to update the `socket` reference in `inv.d/lxd.yml` dynamic inventory to point to `unix:/var/lib/lxd/unix.socket`)
+* LXD 5.1 (Installed using snap - if you install this from source you will have to update the `socket` reference in `inv.d/lxd.yml` dynamic inventory to point to `unix:/var/lib/lxd/unix.socket`)
 * Ansible core 2.12.5
   * community.crypto.openssh_keypair plugin (install with `ansible-galaxy collection install community.crypto`)
   * community.general.lxd (install with `ansible-galaxy collection install community.general`)